We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-A receding hairline often occurs due to age and genes, but eating nutritious meals and using certain medications may promote hair health.
-Some procedures may restore hair loss.
+A receding hairline often occurs due to age and genes, but some eating habits and using certain medications may promote hair health, and in some cases, restoration.

 As we age, it’s normal for our hairlines to move slightly higher above the forehead.
 For men, this can start in their late teens or early 20s.